larryhudson/11ty-blog-bliss/content/projects/easy-read-html.md

 ---
-title: Easy Read HTML product for Information Access Group
+title: Easy Read HTML with Eleventy and Azure AI Speech
 description: description
-openGraphImage: /images/image.png
 customPermalink: /projects/easy-read-html/
-date: 2021-01-01
+date: 2022-07-01
-stack: Eleventy, Astro, Azure TTS
+stack: Eleventy, Azure AI Speech
-published: false
 ---

 Summary:
-- Summary goes here
-- Unsure about the date for this

-## Why I did this, why it's exciting
+- Traditionally Easy Read documents are published as PDF files online, but this isn't ideal for accessibility or usability
+- Using the static site generator Eleventy, I set up a process for turning Microsoft Word working files into accessible HTML versions that work better on mobile, are faster to produce and work better for assistive technology users.
+- Using the Azure AI Speech API, I added the ability to generate an audio version that would highlight the text as it is read out.

+## Background context

 - At my previous workplace the [Information Access Group](https://www.informationaccessgroup.com/) (IAG), they specialise in making Easy Read documents - rewriting complex information using simple language and using vector icons and stock images to illustrate the meaning.